Inside Plumbing pipes:

 If you do have a frozen pipe:

 - keep the faucet open.
-As the frozen pipe and area begins to melt, water will begin to flow through the frozen area.
+As the frozen plumbing pipe and area begins to melt, water will begin to flow through the frozen area.
 Running water through the pipe will help melt ice in the pipe.

 - Apply heat to the section of pipe using an electric heating pad wrapped around the pipe, an electric hair dryer, a portable space heater (kept away from flammable materials), or by wrapping pipes with towels soaked in hot water.
 Do not use a blowtorch, kerosene or propane heater, charcoal stove, or other open flame device.

 - Apply heat until full water pressure is restored.
 If you are unable to locate the frozen area, if the frozen area is not accessible, or if you can not thaw the pipe, call a licensed plumber.

 Leinbach Services Inc. has locations in Tennessee to serve you in Kingsport, Johnson City and Bristol TN.
-Call Leinbach Services Inc. for all your plumbing needs.
+Call Leinbach Services Inc. for all your plumbing pipes needs.

 We do: water heater repair, faucet repair, drain cleaning, toilet repair, toilet replacement, Heating, HVAC, AC, heating and air, heating & cooling, air conditioning, furnace, electrical, wiring installation, electrical wiring, home improvement, house repair, garage door repairs, commercial door repair, commercial door replacement.